naugehyde/bt-sensors-plugin-sk/README.md

 <br><br>

-Select the sensor you want to connect to from the drop down.<br>
+Select the sensor you want Signalk to listen to from the drop down.<br>

 If you don't see your device and you know that it's on and nearby to the server, it may not be currently supported.
 But fear not, you can add custom sensor classes yourself.
 (Check out [the development section](#development).). <br><br>